Understanding HTML as a Beginner

 HTML Attributes

-The HTML attribute provides additional information about the HTML elements.
-It is used to modify the behavior of elements and is usually entered in the opening tag.
+HTML attributes provide extra information about HTML elements.
+They are used to change how HTML elements behave and are included in the opening tag.
 While all HTML elements have tags, not all have attributes.
-Most HTML attribute has a name and a value, ie name = value.
+Most HTML attributes have a name and a value, like name = value.

-Another important attribute often entered after the source attribute in the image element is the alt text, ie, the image alt attribute.
+Another important attribute often added after the source attribute in the image element is the image alt attribute.

-Although without the image alt attribute, the browser will still render the image once the URL or file path is assigned to the source attribute, it is advisable to add this, especially because users with low vision might find the image difficult to understand without the alt text.
-Here is the same image above with the alt text:
+Note: Without the image alt attribute, the browser will still display the image once the URL or file path is set in the source attribute.
+However, it is recommended to add the alt attribute, especially because users with low vision might have difficulty understanding the image.

 <a href = "hplussport.net" /target="_blank"> fine website </a>